BINARYA/SKA-paper/README.md

 We aim to build a collaborative organization that values the contribution of each participant, with the goal of creating a game that is innovative, educational, and fun at the same time.

-**Super kompetitive Arena © 2024 by Davide Nuccio is licensed under Attribution-NonCommercial-ShareAlike 4.0 International.
+**Super Competitive Arena © 2024 by Davide Nuccio is licensed under Attribution-NonCommercial-ShareAlike 4.0 International.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/**